Colouring exact distance graphs of chordal graphs: Lower bounds and open problems

 \section{Lower bounds and open problems}

 In~\cite{NOdM15} the following question from Van den Heuvel and Naserasr is mentioned: Is there a constant~$C$ such that for every odd integer~$p$ and every planar graph~$G$ we have $\chi(G^{[\natural p]})\le C$\,?
 Very recently Bousquet, Esperet, Harutyunyan, and De Joannis de Verclos~\cite{Betal17} gave a negative answer to this question in the following way.
-Recall that a graph is outerplanar if it can be embedded in the plane in such a way that all its vertices lie in the outer face.
-Bousquet~\textit{et al.} constructed a family of chordal outerplanar graphs $U_3, U_5, \dots$ with clique number~3 which they proved satisfies $\chi(U_p^{[\natural p]})\in \Omega(\frac{p}{\log (p)})$ for every odd $p\ge 3$.
+They constructed a family of chordal graphs $U_3, U_5, \dots$ with clique number~3 which they proved satisfies $\chi(U_p^{[\natural p]})\in \Omega(\frac{p}{\log (p)})$.
 This shows that Theorem~\ref{main1}\,(a) is asymptotically best possible (as $p$ tends to infinity), up to a $\log(p)$ factor.

-The case of outerplanar graphs and their exact distance-3 graphs is particularly interesting.
-Van den Heuvel \emph{et al.}~\cite{vdHetal} constructed a chordal outerplanar graph such that its exact distance-3 graph has chromatic number 5, and proved that $\chi(G^{[\natural 3]})\le 10$ whenever $G$ is outerplanar.
-We ask the following question.